Skip to main content

 The answer is, unfortunately, not pleasant.

 If you don’t file 1099-NEC, you may be subject to penalties from the IRS.
-Moreover, the IRS may even audit your business if you’re caught neglecting your tax reporting responsibilities as an employer under the voluntary tax compliance program.
+Moreover, the IRS may even audit your business if you fail to file correct information returns or furnish correct payee statements on time.

 What’s next?
 IRS audits.
 And no one wants that.